 Tips to Keep Your Sump Pump Pumping

 Sump pumps are the unsung heroes of the modern home.
-While we dine or watch movies or take long lazy naps upstairs the sump pump is in the basement keeping a watchful eye over groundwater levels and snapping to attention should it detect trouble.
-Do your sump pump, your home and your family a favor by following these 6 simple sump pump maintenance tips:
+How sump pumps work is nothing short of fascinating While we dine or watch movies or take long lazy naps upstairs the sump pump is in the basement keeping a watchful eye over groundwater levels and snapping to attention should it detect trouble.
+Do your sump pump, your home, and your family a favor by following these 6 simple sump pump maintenance tips:

 - Clean the pit around the pump – The pit should be completely free of all dirt and debris.
 Failing to keep the sump clean could result in a clogged impeller or discharge tube which can cause the pump to fail when you need it most.